Frequently Asked Questions (FAQs)

 Do you offer electives or externships to applicants?

 We encourage applicants to experience our program through electives or externships (“away electives”).
-These can be in two- or four-week blocks.
-A two-week block would include time in either Preventive Medicine or Family Medicine.
-A four-week block typically includes time in both Family and Preventive Medicine.
+These can be in two- or four-week blocks within the Preventive Medicine Department.
+For those interested in the Family and Preventive Medicine Residency program, Preventive Medicine will arrange for some time to interact with Family Medicine Residency as well since there are no elective specifically available in the Family Medicine Department.
 To apply for an elective or externship you must submit an application through the Loma Linda University School of Medicine Dean’s Office by contacting firstname.lastname@example.org.

 How do I apply for the combined residency?

-Application to the Family and Preventive Medicine Residency is accomplished through ERAS® (please see Contact Info & Links page for NRMP ID code).
+Application to the Family and Preventive Medicine Residency is accomplished through ERAS® (our NRMP ID code listed on the very top & in the footer of every page).
 In your application please indicate specific reasons why the combined program is attractive to you.
 Separate residencies also exist at Loma Linda University for categorical Family Medicine and categorical Preventive Medicine—and information for each of these programs can be found on their respective websites.
+If you are unsure which program/s truly interest you, please apply for all three programs: categorical Preventive Medicine, categorical Family Medicine and the combined Family and Preventive Medicine Residencies.
+We all work very closely together and we hope the interview process can facilitate a better understanding of which program is the best fit for you.

 Do you have a deadline for application submission?